 \subsection{The Annotation Alignment Trap}

-A core strength of SAM 3D Body is its robust alignment, achieved through a data engine and multi-stage annotation.
-However, we argue this cycle is virtuous for robustness but detrimental for medical anomaly, interpreting medical cases as errors rather than valid variations.
-In a \enquote{human-in-the-loop} or \enquote{model-in-the-loop} annotation process, outliers are often flagged as errors.
-An annotator, presented with a noisy, lumpy mesh (which might accurately reflect a geriatric body) versus a smooth, clean mesh (generic body), will almost invariably select or correct towards the smooth one.
-This teaches the model a \textit{smoothness prior}, a common regularization strategy in 3D reconstruction \cite{park2019deepsdf, mescheder2019occupancy}, that actively penalizes biological irregularities, treating them as artifacts to be corrected.
-Concretely, the learned policy implicitly minimizes a regularization term of the form:
+A core strength of SAM 3D Body is its robust alignment, achieved through a diverse data engine and multi-stage annotation.
+However, we argue this iterative refinement cycle, while beneficial for robustness, acts as an \enquote{Alignment Tax} that is detrimental for medical anomalies, inadvertently interpreting valid medical deformations as geometric errors.

+In a \enquote{model-in-the-loop} annotation process, outliers are often flagged as artifacts.
+An annotator, presented with a noisy, lumpy mesh (which might accurately reflect a geriatric body) versus a smooth, clean mesh (a generic body), will almost invariably correct towards the smooth one.